|Schedule your inspection today! Call

 - A timer switch may be mounted on the wall.

-- A wall-mounted humidistat can be pre-set to turn the fan on and off based on different levels of relative
+- A wall-mounted humidistat can be pre-set to turn the fan on and off based on different levels of relative humidity

 Ventilation fans should be inspected for dust buildup that can impede airflow.
-Particles of moisture-laden animal
+Particles of moisture-laden animal dander and lint

-dander and lint are attracted to the fan because of its static charge.
+are attracted to the fan because of its static charge.
 Inspectors should comment on dirty fan covers.

 The following conditions indicate insufficient bathroom ventilation:

 The most common defect related to bathroom ventilation systems is improper termination of the duct.
 Vents must terminate at

 the home exterior.
 The most common improper terminations locations are: